 \ 12 Board meetings were held in the financial year 2024.
 Prior to the appointment of the current Board of Directors by the Shareholders' Meeting held on 19 June 2024, 8 Board meetings were held.
-Below is the attendance rate of directors from the previous Board composition: Cappiello Raffaele (8/8), Exclapon de Villeneuve Costanza (5/8), Secchi Carlo (7/8).
+Below is the attendance rate of directors from the previous Board composition: Cappiello Raffaele (8/8), Esclapon de Villeneuve Costanza (5/8), Secchi Carlo (7/8).

-\\ Attendance calculated on meetings held after appointment as a Director.

-\\\ Prior to the establishment of the Audit and Sustainability Committee by the newly appointed Board, the Audit Committee, in its previous composition, met eight times.
-Below is the attendance list of its members: Alessandra Piccinino, Chair (8/8), Raffaele Cappiello (8/8) and Carlo Secchi (8/8). \\\\ Prior to its renewal, the Nomination and Remuneration Committee, in its previous composition, met five times.
+\\ Attendance calculated on meetings held after appointment as a Director. \\\ Prior to the establishment of the Audit and Sustainability Committee by the newly appointed Board, the Audit Committee, in its previous composition, met eight times.
+Below is the attendance list of its members: Alessandra Piccinino, Chair (#RR): Bafalee Cannello (#RR): and Carlo Serchi (#R).

+(8/8), Raffaele Cappiello (8/8) and Carlo Secchi (8/8). \\\\ Prior to its renewal, the Nomination and Remuneration Committee, in its previous composition, met five times.
 Below is the attendance list of its members: Stefania Bariatti, Chair (5/5), Marina Brogi (5/5) and Carlo Secchi (5/5).
 With the approval of the Annual Shareholders' Meeting of 19 June 2024 of the Annual Report for the year 2023, the Environmental Social and Governance Committee and the Related Parties Transactions Committee came to an end.
-The responsibilities of both committees were taken over by the Audit and Sustainability Committee.
-The Environmental Social and Governance Committee met twice and was composed of the following Directors, all of whom attended both meetings: Marina Brogi (Chair), Stefania Bariatti, Giulio Gallazzi
+The responsibilities were taken one with the Audit and Statisticability Committee responsibilities of both committees were taken over by the Audit and Sustainability Committee.
+The Environmental Social and Governance Committee met twice and was composed of the following Directors, all of whom attended both meetings: Marina Brogi (Chair), Stefania Bariatti, Giulio Gallazi.

-The Related Parties Transactions Committee on one occasion passed two resolutions in writing and was composed of the following Directors: Costanza Esclapon de Villeneuve (Chair), Marina Brogi and Alessandra Piccinino.
+The Related Parties Transactions Committee on one occasion passed two resolutions in writing and was composed of the following Directors: Costaraz Esclaved of Villeneuve (Chair), Marina Brogi and Alessandra Piccinino.